-The veggies and shrimp will cooking really quickly.
-I use the frozen bags of peas and carrots as well as frozen shrimp.
-I don’t have access to fresh seafood in my area so the frozen is the best option for me.
+The veggies and shrimp will cook really quickly.
+I use frozen bags of peas and carrots as well as frozen shrimp.
+I don’t have access to fresh seafood in my area so frozen is the best option for me.

 As the veggies start to soften add in your shrimp and continue cooking.
 This entire process will not take longer than 7-8 minutes.
 Stir constantly so the mixture doesn’t burn.